 Stress is one of the main culprits behind depression, and it takes its toll on one’s professional and personal life.

-Fortunately, we can easily resort to antidepressant whenever we feel down, and the symptoms of depression suddenly go away, at least for a short period of time.
+Fortunately, we can easily resort to antidepressant whenever we feel stressed, and the symptoms of depression suddenly go away, at least for a short period of time.

 The question is:

 What if there would be a natural, cost-effective and side effect-free alternative to that?
-Like playing in the dirt… in your garden… outdoors!
+Like fermented food?
+Or maybe getting antidepressant microbes from playing in the dirt… in your garden… outdoors!